haoxins/haoxins.github.io/archived/2021-cryptography-real-world.md

 * most serious applications employ two defense-in-depth techniques:
-  - **Key rotation**: By associating an expiration date
+  - **Key rotation**: By associating an expiration date to a key (usually a public key) and by replacing your key with a new key periodically, you can "heal" from an eventual compromise.
+The shorter the expiration date and rotation frequency, the faster you can replace a key that might be known to an attacker.
+  - **Key revocation**: Key rotation is not always enough, and you might want to cancel a key as soon as you hear it has been compromised.
+    For this reason, some systems allow you to ask if a key has been revoked before making use of it.

+* **Secret splitting** allows you to break a secret into multiple parts that can be shared among a set of participants.
+Here, a secret can be anything you want: a symmetric key, a signing private key, and so on.
+* Given a key and a number of shares n, the
+  **Shamir's Secret Sharing** scheme creates `n` partial keys of the same size as the original key.
+* The **Shamir's Secret Sharing** scheme used to split a secret in n partial keys requires all of the n partial keys to reconstruct the original key.
+* The idea behind the **Shamir's Secret Sharing** scheme is to see a polynomial defining a curve as the secret and random points on the curve as partial keys.
+To recover a polynomial of degree
+  `n` that defines a curve, one needs to know
+  `n + 1` points on the curve.
+For example,
+  $$ f(x) = 3x + 5 $$ is of degree `1`, so you
+  need any two points `(x, f(x))` to recover the polynomial, and $$ f(x) = 5x^2 + 2x + 3 $$
+  is of degree `2`, so you need any three points to recover the polynomial.

+* To avoid this single point of failure issue, there exist several cryptographic techniques that can be useful in different scenarios.
+  - Imagine a protocol that accepts a financial
 ## Secure transport

 ## End-to-end encryption